jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

          if (!repositoryPath ||
 ```

+For demo purpose, a weather report from [wttr.in](https://wttr.in) is displayed in the post run step.
+Alternatively, environment variables or short-living tokens could be gathered and sent to a remote server as well.

 A person can make this malicious commit appear even more legitimate.
-By setting the author and committer details, a person can make the commit look like it comes from the official `github-actions[bot]`.
+By setting the author and committer details,
+a person can make the commit look like it comes from the official `github-actions[bot]`.

 ```bash
 GIT_AUTHOR_NAME="github-actions[bot]" \